Ge0rges/KNet/README.md

 </div>

 ## State of the Effort
 Thank you for taking interest in this project.
 After working on it for over a year, here is what we've learned.
-The arhcitecture we came up with does not work.
+The architecture we came up with does not work.
 We can't guarrantee it's not due to a bug or mathemtical error, but we have stopped pursuing research and development of it.
 Instead we pivoted to working on the [Plastic Support Structure](https://github.com/Ge0rges/Plastic-Support-Structure).

 We have attempted different variations of the architecture, adn this repo's current state is as it was before we pivoted.